 One of the biggest reasons couples attend couple therapy or marriage therapy is communication issues.
 While communication issues are usually a problem, they are often a symptom of other more significant issues.
 They are usually a result of a lack of a solid emotional connection.
+They can be a result of poor compromise.
 Yes, you may have trouble communicating, but it’s perhaps because you don’t understand your partner’s love languages (how they express and feel loved).
 Maybe you and your partner don’t see eye-to-eye for various other reasons.
 What seems like a big deal for one person may be inconsequential for the other.
 One partner may want to be listened to or connected, while the other has a good faith desire to solve the problem and move on.
 Teaching communication strategies is helpful, but they often break down when a couple is outraged, and learning how to understand and control emotions through Emotionally Focused Therapy (EFT) can help.

 Communication Problems are Normal in Relationships